 Field Description Display name The name by which your GraphQL API will be displayed.
 Name Raw name of the GraphQL API.
 Automatically populates as you type the display name.
+GraphQL type Select Pass-through GraphQL to import from an existing GraphQL API endpoint.
 GraphQL API endpoint The base URL with your GraphQL API endpoint name.

 https://example.com/your-GraphQL-name.
-You can also use a common "Star Wars" GraphQL endpoint such as
+You can also use a common "swapi" GraphQL endpoint such as

 https://swapi-graphql.azure-api.net/graphqlas a demo.

 Upload schema Optionally select to browse and upload your schema file to replace the schema retrieved from the GraphQL endpoint (if available).
 Description Add a description of your API.
-URL scheme Select HTTP, HTTPS, or Both.
-Default selection: Both.
+URL scheme Make a selection based on your GraphQL endpoint.
+Select one of the options that includes a WebSocket scheme (WS or WSS) if your GraphQL API includes the subscription type.
+Default selection: HTTP(S).
 API URL suffix Add a URL suffix to identify this specific API in this API Management instance.
 It has to be unique in this API Management instance.
 Base URL Uneditable field displaying your API base URL Tags Associate your GraphQL API with new or existing tags.
 Products Associate your GraphQL API with a product to publish it.
-Gateways Associate your GraphQL API with existing gateways.
-Default gateway selection: Managed.
 Version this API?
 Select to apply a versioning scheme to your GraphQL API.

-After the API is created, browse the schema on the Design tab, in the Frontend section.
+After the API is created, browse or modify the schema on the Design tab.